Thorlabs/Motion_Control_Examples/README.md

 ### Python Requirements

-Python examples make use of the Ctypes module, which can be installed using the command
+Python examples make use of the pythonNET and cTypes modules.
+If pythonNET is not installed already, it can be using the command

 ```
-pip install ctypes
+pip install pythonnet
 ```

-if cytypes is not installed already.

 ## Frequently Asked Questions (FAQs)